Lana Wedmore

 Episode 4

-Stories Caught By: Dr. Arthur Sherwood and Gwen Fluhr
+Stories caught by: Dr. Arthur Sherwood and Gwen Fluhr

-Podcasts Weaved By: Syd Carver
+Podcasts woven by: Syd Carver